 Jenny Lake is one of only two lakes in Jackson Hole where motorboat access is allowed, but unlike its larger counterpart to the north—Jackson Lake—Jenny offers a scenic shuttle service across its waters.

 The area is also home to cozy Jenny Lake Lodge, where charming cabins and fine dining are offered.
 Plan to have breakfast, lunch or dinner at the lodge; you'll need a reservation if you're not a guest.

 The lakeshore is split into two self-explanatory zones: South and North Jenny Lake.
-The South Jenny Lake area has more amenities and is the location of the visitor center, ranger station, campground and docks.
-The north area features a boat launch, picnic area, and trailhead but on the whole, North Jenny Lake is a bit quieter and has less crowds.
+The South Jenny Lake area has more amenities and is the location of the visitor center, ranger station, campground, and docks.
+The north area features a boat launch, picnic area, and trailhead but on the whole, North Jenny Lake is a bit quieter and has fewer crowds.

 South Jenny Lake Rundown

 After you've gotten your pass and parked your car, there's only one question left: What to do?

 Stop by the Jenny Lake Visitor Center to jump start your adventure—during construction this summer, a temporary visitor center will be open in the north parking lot.
 Featuring informational displays and interactive presentations, the visitor center acquaints guests with the area's natural history and geologic significance.
 Beginning on June 1, the Jenny Lake Visitor Center opens daily from 8 a.m. to 7 p.m., until its fall closing date of September 1.
 You can take a short walk from the visitor center to pick up backcountry permits at the South Jenny Lake Ranger Station, stock up on provisions at the general store, or book trips and glean wisdom from the local office of the legendary Exum Mounatin Guides.